abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

     - Phone: Keep it as Default

-    - Technical contact: Keep it as Default
+    - Technical contact: Give a random email ID.

     - Preferred language: **English**